 To support your application, or lessen the time it takes to complete your course, you may wish to apply for:

-- Special Consideration - if you would like to be considered under one of our special admission categories, where we assess your application on a number of factors, not just your grades
+- Special consideration (PDF, 381 KB) - if you would like to be considered under one of our special admission categories, where we assess your application on a number of factors, not just your grades

 - Recognition of Prior Learning (RPL) - if you believe your previous study/work/life experiences meet the learning outcomes of one or more units of study (read more about gaining credits for prior learning)